The Ice Pirates: Reception

 The film is somewhat tongue-in-cheek and often compared to Star Wars.
-Upon its release, The New York Times described it as a "busy, bewildering, exceedingly jokey science-fiction film that looks like a Star Wars spin-off made in an underdeveloped galaxy."

 On Rotten Tomatoes it has an approval rating of 17% based on reviews from 12 critics.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

+Critical response

+Upon its release, Vincent Canby of The New York Times described it as a "busy, bewildering, exceedingly jokey science-fiction film that looks like a Star Wars spin-off made in an underdeveloped galaxy."

+The Morning Call write in its review: "The Ice Pirates, a cross between Raiders of the Lost Ark, Star Wars and Monty Python And The Holy Grail, is amusingly silly through the first box of popcorn.
+After that, you’re on your own.
+The movie is more humorous on paper than it is on screen.
+Jason (Robert Urich) leads a band of spacemen who steal ice from a fleet of interstellar refrigerators.
+The water in the galaxy is controlled by the evil Templar Empire."

 In a slightly more positive retrospective review, Jay Bauman and Rich Evans of Red Letter Media praised the ridiculous and chaotic nature of the film's structure and plot while noting that its production and budget issues gave the film a certain charm.